21 essential things to do in Pasadena

 Don’t miss any of the Pasadena highlights on this list.

-Though miles from the beach, Pasadena feels like a resort town.
-The city is stocked with historical charm—from the shops in Old Town to the graceful Gamble House—while located only a short drive from hilly hikes and mountainous wilderness.
+Though miles from the beach, Pasadena sometimes has the feeling of a resort town—perhaps a product of its status as exactly that around the turn of the 20th century.
+The city is stocked with historical charm, from the shops in Old Town to the graceful Gamble House, while located only a short drive from hilly hikes and mountainous wilderness.
 There’s still plenty of excitement behind that relaxed disposition; after all, this is the home of the Rose Bowl and the Rose Parade.

 Don’t miss any of the Pasadena highlights on this list.